darya & amar

 Fruit brandy that doubles as both a greeting and a toast.
 Loza (grape) is the most common.
 Expect a small glass offered the moment you sit down.

-Where to Eat in Podgorica
+Where to Eat

 Pod Volat